 Increasing social impact should not be the sole responsibility of charities’ impact measurement and evaluation staff.
 A focus on impact must be built into the culture of an organisation.
 Impact management is about ensuring that that information you collect about your organisation’s impact is translated into meaningful insights and action.
 Find out how impact management can ensure you are creating positive change.

-Key tools, resources and commentary on impact management
+Featured resources and commentary on impact management

 Inspiring Impact supports people who work and volunteer for charities, funders, and social enterprises across the UK.
 We provide free online resources, peer learning networks, and grant funding, so you can plan, understand, and improve your impact.